Using Team City with Xamarin

 In order for tests to be submitted to Xamarin Test Cloud, the computer submitting the tests must be able to communicate with the Test Cloud servers.
 Firewalls must be configured to allow network traffic to and from the servers located at testcloud.xamarin.com on ports 80 and 443.
 This endpoint is managed by DNS and the IP address is subject to change.

 In some situations, a test (or a device running the test) must communicate with web servers protected by a firewall.
 In this scenario the firewall must be configured to allow traffic from the following IP addresses:

 A crucial step in configuring a build server is to install all of the necessary tools, software, and certificates to build the mobile applications.
 It is important that the build server be able to compile the mobile solution and run any tests.
 To minimize configuration issues, the software and tools should be installed in the same user account that is hosting TeamCity.
 The following is a list of what is required:

-- Xamarin Studio – This includes Xamarin.iOS and Xamarin.Android.
-After installation, ensure to activate the installation with your Xamarin account.
+- Visual Studio for Mac – This includes Xamarin.iOS and Xamarin.Android.

 - Login to the Xamarin Component Store – This is an optional step and is only required if your application uses Components from the Xamarin Component store.
 Proactively logging into the Component store at this point will prevent any issues when a TeamCity build tries to compile the application.